SigNoz/signoz/frontend/src/container/OnboardingContainer/Modules/APM/Swift/md-docs/Kubernetes/swift-kubernetes-instrumentApplication.md

 ```
 - <OTEL_EXPORTER_OTLP_ENDPOINT> - The default value for this is `http://localhost:4317`
 <!---
-Imporve this - Verify once if <OTEL_EXPORTER_OTLP_ENDPOINT> this should be localhost or http://localhost:4317
+Improve this - Verify once if <OTEL_EXPORTER_OTLP_ENDPOINT> this should be localhost or http://localhost:4317
 --->

 ### Step 3: Add OpenTelemetry instrumentation